How To Trade Price Action Trends In Forex – What You’ve Been Missing

 The Most Critical Point to Know When Trading Trends: Learn to Identify the Type of Trend You Are In

-Before you can decide what strategy to get in with trend, you have to understand the type of trend you are in.
+Before you can decide what forex trend trading strategy to use, you have to understand the type of trend you are in.
 If you don’t understand the trend and price action underlying it, you’ll be looking to ‘trade from value‘ in a pullback when a breakout strategy is what you need to get in and profit.

 On the flip side of this, you may be looking to trade a breakout, only to find yourself getting stopped out when you should have been looking for a pullback setup.